DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 ### Column Width

-Static widths for specific columns can be defined via the `Table` plugin's `columnExtensions` property as shown in the demo below:
+You can define static widths for specific column via the `Table` plugin's [`columnExtensions`](../reference/table.md/#tablecolumnextension) property.
+Column width may be defined like number (convert into pixels) or string.
+Example with defined static widths shown in the demo below:

 .embedded-demo({ "path": "grid-basic/static-column-width", "showThemeSelector": true })